anonshubh/lottery_selection_smart_contract/README.md

-task:
+Features:
-1. users can enter the lottery with ETH based on USD fee
+1. Users can enter the lottery with ETH based on particular fee
-2. an admin will choose when the lottery is over
+2. An admin will choose the winner by ending the lottery
-3. the lottery will select a random winner
+3. The lottery will select a random winner and transfer the pool amount